Table of Contents

 Once you have shortlisted your dream jobs, it is time to create a resume and cover letter.
 You can do this by looking at the job and person specifications from the job ad and creating your documentation using all relevant keywords and concepts.
 Keep in mind to use best practice scope, structure, and format too.

 Developing your personal brand is an ongoing process.
 You can start today and should continue even after you have successfully changed your career.
 One of the easiest ways to do this is by optimally utilizing your LinkedIn account.
 Identify the right people for you and engage with them on LinkedIn.
 Look for content related to your desired industry and like, share, and comment to increase your reach.
 Most importantly, create and publish content showcasing your strengths, expertise, and personality, such as posts, articles, and videos.

 6) Making Applications

 Once you have finalized your planning, it is time to start making applications.
 This is not a one-off process, but an ongoing one.
 We suggest developing a plan based on your personal needs and following it for consistency.
 For example, you can scan the market, save jobs, and submit applications twice a week.
 Also, set reminders and use a tracker to be organized and stay on track.

 While not all of your applications will convert to opportunities, you should prepare for interviews and other assessments.
 You can do this in three steps.
-Firstly, conduct research to understand how to manage the upcoming assessment using best practice.
+Firstly, conduct research to understand how to manage the upcoming assessment using best practices.
 Secondly, make sure to research the company and interviewers thoroughly in preparation for the assessment.
-Lastly, do a mock interview with your friends, family or work with a professional career strategist.
+Lastly, do a mock interview with your friends, and family, or work with a professional career strategist.